As you begin to prepare for your audit, below are some important items to keep in mind as it relates to your NCCER accreditation.

 TIPS AND BEST PRACTICES:

-- Register all training locations with NCCER
+1. Register all training locations in NCCER Registry as:

 - Accredited Training and Education Facility (ATEF) – secondary and post-secondary schools